krayc425/ARTargetShooting/README.md

 # ARTargetShooting

 An AR shooting game for the WWDC 2018 Scholarship.
-[Accepted / Rejected]
+[Submitted]

 **WWDC 2018 Instruction**